 Why seasonal fruit makes your food cost fluctuate

 Fruit is one of the most volatile ingredients in your kitchen.
-A smoothie bowl with fresh berries can have 40% food cost in winter, 25% in summer.
-Without adjustments, you'll lose money for months.
+A smoothie bowl with fresh berries can hit 40% food cost in winter, then drop to 25% in summer.
+Without tracking these swings, you'll bleed money for months.

 Acai bowl (€12.50 incl.
 VAT = €11.47 excl.
 VAT):